How do I use Zapier with my GetResponse account?

 Connecting Zapier and GetResponse

-1. In a separate tab or window, log into to your Zapier account and click Make a Zap!
+- In a separate tab or window, log into to your Zapier account and click Create Zap.

-5. Paste the API key in the API key field and click Yes, continue.
-Note: If you have an Enterprise account, you’ll also need to select your account type and enter your GetResponse Enterprise domain name.
+- Paste the API key in the API key field and click Yes, Continue.
+Note: If you have a MAX account, you’ll also need to select your account type (this integration still uses the previous name – Enterprise) and enter your GetResponse MAX domain name.

-When you click the button, the modal closes and you automatically return to the Zap.
+- When you click the button, the modal closes and you automatically return to the Zap.
 It now shows the GetResponse account that you’ve just connected.
-If you’d like, you can test the connection now.
+Click Continue to move to the last step.

-6. To finish making your Zap, click Save + Continue.
+- To finish making your Zap, click Continue + Close.

-Note: Zapier will test your GetResponse triggers before you continue with the Zap.
-It does so by fetching information from your GetResponse account.
+Note: Zapier tests your GetResponse triggers by fetching information from your GetResponse account.
 Depending on the trigger, it’ll be looking for contacts, campaigns, newsletters, autoresponders, landing pages, or forms.
 Make sure they’re in your GetResponse account for the test to be successful.

 Can I connect the GetResponse account before I make a Zap?